Infected, Infested or Contaminated Homes

 The Public Health (Scotland) Act 2008 provides powers for local authorities to intervene where homes are infected, infested or contaminated and action is needed to prevent, or prevent the spread of, infectious disease or contamination.

 The law applies where a local authority knows or suspects that any premises in its area (or any thing in or on the premises) are infected, infested or contaminated.
 Where it appears to the local authority to be necessary to prevent the spread of infectious disease or contamination, it can serve a notice on the occupier of the premises requiring that the necessary action is taken.
 This could include:

 - disinfecting somewhere or something;

 - disinfesting somewhere or something (often by some form of pest control treatment);

 Where the notice is not complied with, the local authority can obtain a warrant (for forced entry if needed) and do what is necessary to resolve the problem.
 In these cases, owners or other responsible people will be charged for any costs arising from resolving the situation.

 Who to Contact

-Where these problems are directly affecting neighbouring properties, contact Environmental Health and Trading Standards.
-If the house is a council house, you should contact Housing, Customer and Building Services Contact first.
+Where these problems are directly affecting neighbouring properties, contact Environmental Health & Trading Standards.

 Where there are Pest Control problems, contact Pest Control